su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 * __IMPOSED_MOTION__ (string): YES or NO. Specifies wether the structural solver will integrate the structural equations or just impose a specific movement.
 In the latter case, forces are not mapped onto the structure, as it would not be required.

-* __MAPPING_MODES__ (string): Special feature that can only be used with the native solver.
+* __MAPPING_MODES__ (string): YES or NO. Special feature that can only be used with the native solver.
 Used to extract the mapped modes onto the aerodynamic mesh.

 * __CSD_CONFIG_FILE_NAME__ (string): Path to the solid cfg file